 – Put yourself in the shoes of the incoming tenant: Once you have finished packing and the house is nearly ready to return to the management company, think a minute about the new family moving into the house you just finished calling home.
 Would you be happy moving into it like it is tomorrow?
 This is the situation we, as managers have to assess each time we conduct our move out inspection.
 Is that new tenant going to want to put their food in the fridge, sit on the toilet, or soak in the tub as you left it?
 Walk out of the house and then back in and picture yourself moving in…would you be satisfied?
 Are there any minor repairs that need to be done?Are the stove pans clean?
 Toilet paper and towel bars secured?
 All light bulbs working?
 Things like this can quickly cause charges to start accruing.

-– Clean Carpets Professionally: Most companies have a clause in the lease agreement that calls for professional carpet cleaning (if present) by a professional cleaner.
+– Clean Carpets Professionally: Most companies have a clause in the lease agreement that calls for professional carpet cleaning (if present then check that site for services) by a professional cleaner.
 This immediately rules out rug doctors rented from stores or personal carpet shampooers.
 Go ahead and plan on hiring someone, and check with your management company to see if the company has any reliable recommendations.
 The recommended companies are usually aware of the standards set by the company and can advise the company if problems exist that are not your fault.
 Hiring “Joe Bob’s Carpet Service” because they were running a $20 special may not be sufficient once the work is done.
 Now you have spent money on a cheap job, and the manager may still have to make a claim against the deposit.

 – Clean…or Don’t: One of most common disputes between tenants and landlords or managers is the overall cleaning of the house.
 I recommend again checking with the Management Company to see if they have a guide detailing the standards expected upon your move out.
 Also see if the company has any recommended cleaners they recommend.
 If you decide to clean the property yourself, make sure it is done at a professional level.
 Just because you cleaned for a few hours does not mean that you cleaned well.
 The same can be said for hiring a non-reputable company.
 We know it is frustrating for tenants who spend a day cleaning a house, only to find that the manager still made a claim for cleaning.
 This is why it is important to follow guidelines exactly, or to avoid the headache all together and hire a professional.
+You can take the help of Power Washing in Pittsburgh PA, which will provide power washing service at an affordable rate and ensure that you get the finest care for your home.
 If you clean and miss something, someone has to be hired to correct the issues.

 – Touch-Up Painting and Repainting: Once you have packed up your belongings and moved furniture, you may have an abundance of nail holes, scuff marks, or damage from moving and rearranging furniture.
 Before you start throwing paint around to cover or “fix” the problems, make sure to check the color match of the paint you are using.
 If the paint was left at the house, it may be a good match, but based on the overall condition of the walls in the house, or the age of the paint in the can, it may not match anymore.
 Check to see if scuffs can be cleaned with a damp magic eraser before trying to repaint them.
 Do NOT mud over nail holes unless you plan to repaint over the mud.
 These issues are made worse in most cases by trying to fix with mismatching paint or plain mud.
 If you need to match color, you can always take a sliver of the wall paint off by “peeling” the wall like an apple and taking it to Home Depot or Lowe’s for a color and sheen match.
 Make sure you pick an inconspicuous spot, such as a closet before stripping the paint.
 If you repainted a room and did not get approval from the Manager or Landlord first, be prepared to repaint the room back to it’s original color, especially if bold colors were used.
 If you are going to fully repaint, take care not to spill paint or hit the ceilings or baseboards.